eth-cscs/firecrest/deploy/demo/README.md

 The "cluster" container first time build may take some minutes because it compiles Slurm from source.

+SSH private keys (`ca-key` and `user-key`) must be readable only by its owner on host machine.
+These keys are shared with the test setup.
+Please make sure private keys permissions are '400' before starting containers:

+`chmod 400 ../test-build/environment/keys/ca-key  ../test-build/environment/keys/user-key`

 To start containers:

 `docker-compose up`